cycle/docs/docs/en/basic/repository.md

 ## Preloading relations

-Another use-case is to automatically pre-load some entity relations using a custom find method:
+Another use-case is to automatically preload some entity relations using a custom find method:

 ```php
 use Cycle\ORM\Select;